KennyBu/NLog.Raygun/README.md

 #### Settings

-* ApiKey - your API key
+* ApiKey - Your API key.
-* Tags - tags you want to send in with every exception
+* Tags - Tags you want to send in with every exception.
-* IgnoreFormFieldNames - form fields you wish to ignore, eg passwords and credit cards
+* IgnoreFormFieldNames - Form fields you wish to ignore, eg passwords and credit cards.
-* IgnoreCookieNames - cookies you wish to ignore, eg user tokens
+* IgnoreCookieNames - Cookies you wish to ignore, eg user tokens.
-* IgnoreServerVariableNames - Server vars you wish to ignore, eg sessions
+* IgnoreServerVariableNames - Server variables you wish to ignore, eg sessions.
-* IgnoreHeaderNames - HTTP header to ignore, eg API keys
+* IgnoreHeaderNames - HTTP headers to ignore, eg API keys.
-* IsRawDataIgnored - RawData from web requests is ignored
+* IsRawDataIgnored - RawData from web requests is ignored.
+Default is ```false```.
 * UserIdentityInfo - Explicitly defines lookup of user identity for Raygun events.
 * UseExecutingAssemblyVersion - Attempt to get the executing assembly version, or root ASP.Net assembly version for Raygun events.
+Default is ```false```.
 * ApplicationVersion - Explicitly defines an application version for Raygun events.
 This will be ignored if UseExecutingAssemblyVersion is set to true and returns a value.

 ### NLog Configuration